 - Health issues.
 A loss of bladder control may be a symptom of an underlying health problem.
 If you notice your dog’s behavior changing in addition to accidents, be sure to check in with your vet.
 Don’t ignore changes in your dog as they can indicate serious health issues.

 We hope that these tips will help you when your dog has an accident.
 Pet urine isn’t ever fun to deal with, but it is a problem that you can address and take care of properly.
-If you find yourself needing help to remove the stains, don’t be afraid to give us a call!
+If you find yourself needing help removing the stains, don’t be afraid to give us a call!
 We service Macomb and Wayne counties!